-The Pension Fund Advisory Panel has examined the Pension Fund accounts and annual report and authorised the Chairman of the General Purpose Committee to approve them on its behalf.
+The Pension Fund Committee has reviewed and approved the Pension Fund accounts and annual report.

-The Responsibilities of the Director of Corporate Services.
+The Responsibilities of the Executive Director of Finance and Digital

-The Director of Corporate Services is responsible for the preparation of the Pension Fund's accounts in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2020/21 ('the Code of Practice').
+The Executive Director of Finance and Digital is responsible for the preparation of the Pension Fund's accounts in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2022/23 ('the Code of Practice').

-In preparing this Statement of Accounts, the Director of Corporate Services has:
+In preparing this Statement of Accounts, the Executive Director of Finance and Digital has:

-- Selected suitable accounting policies and then applied them consistently; - Made judgements and estimates that were reasonable and prudent; - Complied with the Code of Practice.
+- Selected suitable accounting policies and then applied them consistently. - Made judgements and estimates that were reasonable and prudent. - Complied with the Code of Practice.

-The Director of Corporate Services has also:
+The Director has also:

-- Kept proper accounting records, which were up to date; - Taken reasonable steps for the prevention and detection of fraud and other Irregularities.
+- Kept proper accounting records, which were up to date. - Taken reasonable steps for the prevention and detection of fraud and other Irregularities.